natemccurdy/puppet-purge_node/README.md

 ## Execute With Puppet Enterprise

-With Puppet Enterprise 2017.3 or higher, you can run these tasks [from the console](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks_in_the_console.html) or the command line.
+With Puppet Enterprise 2017.3 or higher, you can run these tasks from the console ([see this link for documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks_in_the_console.html)) or from the command line.

 In this example, we are purging three agents from **master.corp.net**: `agent1`, `agent2`, and `agent3`